 into every yoga pose and I am okay with it.
 I honor my body in the present

-moment and hope to inspire others to do the same.
+moment and inspire others to do the same.

 Stacey began practicing yoga several years ago as a means to